 Cleanup: I offer cleanup services, done after an author reviews a manuscript copyedited by me or another editor.
 This can entail transferring the author’s additional changes from hand-marked hard copy or Track Changes comment fields; reviewing the author’s additions or changes for errors; ensuring that queries have been addressed; and/or removing redlining and comments from the document.

 Types of Service: I offer both blind proofreading, or looking only at page proofs (galleys), and comparison proofreading, in which I compare galleys to the copyedited manuscript.
 At this stage, I identify errors, such as misspellings, missing punctuation, or formatting gaffes, rather than perform copyediting.

-Method: I mark up hard copies of galleys using proofreading marks.
-If reviewing page proofs in PDF format, I point out errors using the Adobe Reader comment feature or provide a list as a Word document.
-When I proofread website pages, I supply a list of corrections to the web designer.
+Method: If reviewing page proofs in PDF format, I point out errors using the Acrobat Reader comment feature or provide a list as a Word document.
+I can also mark up hard copies of galleys using proofreading marks.
+When I proofread online, I make corrections myself or supply a list to the webmaster.

 Archival: I conduct research using primary sources that are scanned and available on the Internet or that are housed in local institutions in the greater Raleigh–Durham–Chapel Hill area.

 Object cataloguing: I catalogue portions of museum collections, which includes conducting research, writing descriptions, and entering data into collection management software, such as The Museum System (TMS) and PastPerfect.

 Bibliographies: I compile and annotate bibliographies on art history and history subject matter to help scholars understand the state of the field and better define their research projects.

 For museums: I write content in my areas of specialization, including art and history, for all museum needs.
 These include exhibition brochures, wall text, and object labels; exhibition and collection catalogue essays and entries; website content, such as online exhibitions and blog posts; and newsletters.